Siphon880gh/devbrain/AI Prompt Engineer (1. Can optimize prompts)/__Prompt Engineering - Fundamentals and Optimizations/_ Prompt Optimization Walkthrough and Documentation Template.md

 ```

 This produces a stable “intent anchor” describing:
 - what it accomplishes,
 - who it’s for,
 - what success looks like.

 If the goal is wrong:
 - Don’t edit the goal directly.

-- Update the **Original Prompt**, regenerate the optimized prompt, then re-run goal extraction.
+- Update the **Original Prompt that's been rewritten in 8th grade reader level**, regenerate the optimized prompt, then re-run goal extraction.

 ### Step 4 — Validate Alignment

 Quickly confirm:

 - The goal matches your intent
 - The optimized prompt fulfills the goal
 - No important requirements were added or lost

-If anything is off, loop back to Step 1 (edit Original Prompt first).
+If anything is off, loop back to Step 1 (edit the prompt with 8th grade reading rewrite).

 ### Step 5 — Document Everything Using the Template